Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Conclusion

-Some limitations should be acknowledged.
-Although qualitative analysis itself is always open to criticism about subjectivity and researcher bias, a more important concern relates to the dataset used; it may be biased.
-As the dataset is about responses to a policy consultation for a regulative initiative, it may well be that the responses are biased toward those who are particularly interested in European politics and the EU's policy-making.
+Some limitations should be also acknowledged.
+Although qualitative analysis itself is often open to criticism about subjectivity and researcher bias, a more important concern relates to the dataset used; it may be biased.
+As the dataset is about responses to a policy consultation for a regulative initiative, it may well be that the responses are biased toward those who are particularly interested in European politics and the EU's policy-making for technology.
 This potential bias applies to citizens, civil society groups, academics, and businesses alike, each of which may have their own biases due to their different political interests and policy goals.
+By implication, the dataset cannot be considered as representative to describe the perceptions and attitudes of Europeans as a whole.
+This non-representativeness may also explain a portion of the overall skepticism.
+While a comprehensive European survey would be required to patch the representativeness issue, an alternative promising path for further research would be to classify the answers according to the types of respondents.
+It would allow to better examine the heavy lobbying, among other things.

 Also other biases may be present, including those related to socio-economic factors.
 For instance, younger people have typically less concerns about privacy and commercial surveillance~\citep{Kalmus22}.
 A further potential source of biases stems from the consultation's broad scope, which may have led the respondents to consider mainly the recommender systems of Big Tech companies, hence excluding or downplaying considerations and opinions about smaller recommender systems used in European online marketplaces, media, and other domains.